 If you see a style of jumper, jacket, scarf, beanie or dobbo hat that you like, but can’t see it in the colour you would prefer, do get in touch and we’ll do our best to accommodate.
 Drop us an email at email@example.com and tell us what it is you’d like to order.

 We can also do made to measure and have made jumpers wider, longer, stripier and shorter.

-All bespoke items cannot be returned so please double, triple check measurements & colour selection as we will get you to sign off on that extra special order.
+All bespoke items cannot be returned & have a surcharge applied so please double, triple check measurements & colour selection as we will get you to sign off on that extra special order and pay a deposit.